Eurydia/cleanpedia-production/src/site/notes/Appendix A/StdInt.md

 ## Bitwise Operations and Functions

-Interacts with integer type through binary representation.
+They interact with integer type through binary representation.

 ### Bitwise NEGATE